About Me

-As I went from reading to also writing books, I was still confused by this phenomenon, until I began talking to Christian publishers at writers’ conferences.
-“Ninety percent of readers are women,” explained an acquisitions editor, who went on to tell me if I wove romance into my guys’ suspense novel, making it more for women, they might be interested in publishing it.
+As I went from reading to also writing books, I was still confused by the phenomenon, until I began talking to Christian publishers at writers’ conferences.
+“Ninety percent of readers are women,” explained an acquisitions editor, who went on to tell me that if I wove romance into my adult suspense novel, making it more for women, they might be interested in publishing it.

 Instead, I continued studying writing.
 After graduating high school in 2010, I went on to become a Craftsman of the Jerry B. Jenkins Christian Writers Guild in 2013.

-I started blogging weekly on Biblical worldview and practical Christianity at whentherocksspeak, I wrote/co-compiled the book The Voices of the Pioneers: Homeschooling in Minnesota, and I attended Bible classes at Ellerslie Mission Society in Windsor, Colorado.
+I started blogging weekly on Biblical worldview and practical Christianity at whentherocksspeak, I wrote/co-compiled the book The Voices of the Pioneers: Homeschooling in Minnesota, and I attended Bible classes at Ellerslie Discipleship Training in Windsor, Colorado.
 I became a co-administrator of the Writer’s Picture Challenge and authored several flash fiction stories.
 Throughout this time, I continued writing books and attending writers’ conferences.

 “Boys don’t read,” stated an acquisitions editor when I attempted to market my second novel, this one written for teen boys.